 Streamlining Clinical Evaluation for Software as a Medical Device: Best Practices Under MDR 2017/745

-The Medical Device Regulation (MDR) 2017/745, a regulation in the European Union (EU), governs medical devices, including Software as a Medical Device (SaMD)[1].
-This regulation classifies medical devices into four categories based on the significance of the information provided by a SaMD to healthcare decisions and the state of the patient’s healthcare situation or condition[1].
+This regulation classifies medical devices into four categories based on the significance of the information provided by SaMD to healthcare decisions and the patient’s healthcare condition.
+Clinical Evaluation for Software plays a crucial role in determining the safety, performance, and regulatory compliance of SaMD under the MDR framework.

 Understanding Clinical Evaluation for SaMD